hoangduytran/blender-manual/manual/sculpt_paint/brush/brush.rst

    Add Brush (Duplicate icon)
       When you add a brush, the new brush is a duplicate of the current one.
    Fake User (Shield icon)
       Enabling this button will ensure that the brush will not be deleted, even if it is not used by any tool.
    Unlink Data-Block (Cross icon)
       Unassign the brush from the active tool.
       Hold :kbd:`Shift` to remove the brush from all users, so it will be deleted upon reloading the file or purging orphan data.

    Brush Specials (Arrow button)
       Enabled Modes
          Enable the brush to be used in different (even multiple) modes.
-         For example, the brushes in Weight Paint and Vertex Paint mode are shared.
+         For example, the exact same brushes are used in both Weight Paint and Vertex Paint mode.
       Tool Selection
          Transfer the brush preset to be used by a different brush type.
       Reset Brush